FireChickenProductivity/TerminalChicken/README.md

 terminal last (optional number_small): attempts to switch the terminal to the previous window.
 If the optional number is provided, it attempts to switch back that many windows.

 # terminal_chicken_terminal.talon-list
-This maps names of terminal programs to information on how to interact with them.
-Terminal Chicken expects information in the form of a semicolon separated list.
-The first entry describes how to focus the terminal, the second describes the action for focusing the next terminal window, the third describes the action for focusing the previous terminal window, and the fourth describes the action for returning to VSCode.

-Action descriptions obey the following rules. "focus (Name)" means using the user.switcher_focus action with the name, such as "focus Terminal" for mac. "act (action_name) (optional string argument)" means using the specified talon action with the optional argument if present.
+This maps names of terminal programs to an action description describing how to switch to the terminal.
+Action descriptions obey the following rules. "focus (Name)" means using the user.switcher_focus action with the name, such as "focus Terminal" for mac's built in terminal program. "act (action_name) (optional string argument)" means using the specified talon action with the optional argument if present.
 Example: "act user.vscode workbench.action.terminal.focus" for focusing the terminal in VSCode itself.

-The default action for returning to VSCode if none is provided is "focus Code".
-The default action for focusing the next terminal window is "act app.window_next", and the default action for focusing the previous terminal window is "act app.window_previous".
-The default is used if the action is omitted or is empty.

 # Dependencies
 The current setup depends on the following community actions::